 Meet Our Team

-Larisa is Human Rights and Equity’s Sexual Violence Support and Education Coordinator.
+Aryan is Human Rights and Equity’s Gender and Sexual Violence Intake and Support Coordinator.
 She is the first person you will speak to if you reach out to us for support.
 Using a trauma-informed approach, she is there just to have a chat, letting you direct the flow of conversation, and inform you of your options.

-**UPDATE: Larisa is still taking appointments off-campus over Microsoft Teams and by phone.
+**UPDATE: Aryan will be taking appointments off-campus over Microsoft Teams.
 You do not have to be on-campus to talk to her, nor does the incident need to have occurred on campus for you to talk about it.
 Please email her to set up an appointment.**

 Peer 2 Peer Support Team